ScamScan/contract/README.md

 ## Introduction
 * Scamscan is a reputation platform using SBT with the quadratic burning mechanism.
 With Scamscan, you could track someone's reputation for interaction, which could prevent user's malicious actions.
 ### Features
-* Positive / Negative Reputation Points.
+* Positive / Negative Reputation Points
-* Verifying tx log.
+* Verifying tx log
 * Quadratic Burning
 ### Fee Mechanism
 * We would charge 10 MATIC as a constant fee to prevent malicious distortion of reputation with a low fee.
 We could express the total fee as below.